lumol-org/lumol/doc/src/input/mc.md

 Every Monte-Carlo simulations needs a `temperature` and a set of `moves` (this set can consist of a single move).

-You can think of a "move" as a specific instruction to change the system.
+You can think of a "move" as a specific instruction to generate a new trial configuration.
 For example: "translate a single molecule in the system", "rotate a molecule", or "change the cell size".
+If a move is accepted (based on an acceptance criterion), the trial configuration becomes the new configuration.
+If the move is rejected, the system stays in its current configuration.
 You can add multiple moves so that the ensemble of your choice is sampled.

 Here is a list of all moves that are currently implemented in Lumol: